-Welcome to the second article detailing new location cards we have created for the LCG.
-Locations created for The Middle Earth Tour represent the nicer places in Middle Earth, and always have a beneficial effect for the player.
-This time we’re on the very first cycle for the game, released way back in 2011.
+Welcome to the second article detailing the new location cards we have created for the LCG.
+Locations created for The Middle Earth Tour represent the nicer places in Middle Earth and always have a beneficial effect for the player.
+This time we’re on the very first cycle for the game released way back in 2011.
 The quests are listed below, together with the region they use.
 Players may only add Tour Locations with a region that matches the quest region.

 The Shadows of Mirkwood Cycle

 Quests: The Hunt for Gollum (Anduin Vales); Conflict at the Carrock (Anduin Vales); Journey to Rhosgobel (Mirkwood); Hills of Emyn Muil (Emyn Muil); The Dead Marshes (Dagorlad); Return to Mirkwood (Mirkwood).

 Eagle Eyrie: Since the Mirkwood cycle had so many Eagle cards and the Eagle theme was threaded and developed through it, this Location was a simple design choice to include here.
 The actual scene where Bilbo is taken to the Eyrie was never filmed for ‘The Hobbit’ movies, and the Eyrie wasn’t included in the LCG as a Location either, so we have used some artwork from the closest available card.
 It’s a long trek up the mountain to meet those Eagles, though, represented by a high questing value, but if you already have some Eagle allies in play, they can fly you up there.
 And whilst there, you get a good chance of getting more Eagle cards for your hand (and not just allies either).